19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (6B) Any memorandum executed under subsection (6A) by 2 members of the Fund who are parties to a marriage —

-(a) shall not be revocable during the subsistence of the marriage unless the Board is satisfied that either or both of the members are —
+(a) shall not be revocable during the subsistence of the marriage, unless the Board is satisfied that —

-(i) physically or mentally incapacitated —
+(i) either member is, or both members are, physically or mentally incapacitated —

 (A) from ever continuing in any employment; or

 (B) in such other manner as the Minister may approve;

-(ii) mentally disordered and incapable of managing himself or themselves, or his or their affairs;
+(ii) either member lacks, or both members lack, capacity within the meaning of section 4 of the Mental Capacity Act (Cap.
+177A);

-(iii) suffering from a medical condition leading to a severely impaired life expectancy; or
+(iii) either member is, or both members are, suffering from a medical condition leading to a severely impaired life expectancy; or

-(iv) suffering from a terminal illness or disease; and
+(iv) either member is, or both members are, suffering from a terminal illness or disease; and

+[22/2010 wef 01/10/2010]

 (b) shall, where the marriage has been dissolved (otherwise than by death) or has been annulled, be revoked upon the Board being notified of the dissolution or annulment of the marriage.